subham-paul/Worldwide-Covid-Data-Analytics-Infections-Vaccination/README.md

 # Worldwide data analysis interrelation between Covid-19 Infections and Vaccination

+## Introduction
-### This is Worldwide Coronavirus Data Analysis application.
+This is Worldwide Coronavirus Data Analysis application.
 Here I collect data from Kaggle and Worldometer datasets for collecting data.  it’s created by Python programming language.
 Here I also analysis data of many types’ vaccines are available all-over in the world.

+## Features
+* Data visualization of COVID-19 cases and vaccination data
+* Ability to compare data from different countries
+* Data analysis of COVID-19 cases and vaccination data
+* Interactive user interface in Jupyter Notebook

-TECHNOLOGY USED:
+## TECHNOLOGY USED:

 1)	Jupyter Notebook (platform)
 2)	Python (language)